aeconoclast/aeconoclast.github.io/docs/gh-site-hassle.md

 ---
 There seems to be no way to have the index.html file in the root folder, and use any Jekyll theme.
 It can be in the /docs folder, and then it will use the Minima theme.
 The only way to have the index.html file and use a theme is to put it in the docs folder.

-***Till now, I had been publishing the site using the *Classic Branches*workflow.
+***Till now, I had been publishing the site using the "Classic Branches" workflow.
 It is not recommended.
 GitHub's QuickStart Guide sets up the Pages site only to fail.
 It uses the Branches workflow, does not warn that the repo needs to be the same as the site name, uses a default theme where the most prominent link points to the same page.
 It is a full-fledged project just to change the theme, create a new page, add content.***

-After looking into documentations, other options, and custom html, I changed from the *Classic Branches*workflow to the GitHub Actions workflow.
+After looking into documentations, other options, and custom html, I changed from the *Classic Branches* workflow to the GitHub Actions workflow.
 GitHub Actions Workflow file added.
 One problem - the UI from the Settings -> Pages section opens into the main branch, and there was no way to commit the new config file to a different branch.
 Had to add the file manually to a new branch.

 The GitHub Actions Workflow build gave this message:
 > The github-pages gem can't satisfy your Gemfile's dependencies.
 If you want to use a different Jekyll version or need additional dependencies, consider building Jekyll site with GitHub Actions: https://jekyllrb.com/docs/continuous-integration/github-actions/

-So added this line in Gemfile: ``gem "jekyll", "~> 4.2"``
+So added this line in Gemfile: `` gem "jekyll", "~> 4.2"``

 Tue 30 Dec 2025 01:52
 ---